7 Tips to Master Your Saturn Return

 Your Saturn Return is a period of about 2.5 - 3 years when the planet Saturn returns to the position of the zodiac where it was at the moment you were born.
 This significant transit takes place for all of us around the ages of 28-30, again at 57-60, and if you’re lucky enough to grow old, once again at around 88-90 years old.

-Right now, Saturn is moving through the sign Aquarius, so if Saturn is in Aquarius in your natal birth chart (if you were born within one of the below date ranges), then congratulations, you’re experiencing a Saturn Return!
+Right now, Saturn is moving through the sign Pisces, so if Saturn is in Pisces in your natal birth chart (if you were born within one of the below date ranges), then congratulations, you’re experiencing a Saturn Return!

 • If you were born between February 6, 1991 - May 21, 1993, or between June 30, 1993 - January 28, 1994: You’re currently going through your FIRST Saturn Return